jeremy-w/ayadn/README.md

 ### Ruby 1.9.3

 Ruby 1.9.3 is mandatory.
-If you're running any other version, including 2.0, you need to install 1.9.3, with "rvm" for example:
+If you're running an older version, you need to install 1.9.3, with "rvm" for example:

 ```
 \curl -L https://get.rvm.io | bash -s stable --ruby=1.9.3
 ```

-*Windows: well, I have no idea...*

 ### GCC